Dialexio/OTA-Catalog-Parser/README.md

 ## Running the Program
 This program requires [Java 8](http://www.java.com/en/download/) or newer to be installed.

 This is a command line program.
-Open the Command Prompt or Terminal, and run it like any other JAR file:
+Open the Command Prompt or Terminal, and run it like any other JAR file, with whatever arguments you find necessary:

 `java -jar path/to/Parser.jar -d DEVICE -f path/to/com_apple_MobileAsset_SoftwareUpdate.xml`

-Arguments can be added after the JAR name.
 The program will output its findings into standard output.

 ## Arguments
 * `-b` specifies that you would like to see beta releases.
 By default, this program will not display beta releases. _This argument is optional._